Preserving The “Western” World

 Today, we run one of the most respected major trail operations in the country, Sombrero Stables in Estes Park.

-Key players in the operation have increased as well, and the business now includes other family members: Mark and Freda Bishop, and Donald Broom.
-A number of long-term employees on the Sombrero team have also contributed to our growth and success.
+A number of long-term employees on the Sombrero team have contributed to our growth and success.
 Sombrero Stables offers visitors the opportunity to experience riding–as the early settlers did–in the natural beauty of the Colorado Rockies.
-You won’t find any souvenir shops or commercialism at our stables.
+You won’t find any souvenir shops or commercialism at our stable.
 We have taken care to preserve the land in anticipation of sharing the natural splendor of the Rockies with guests for generations to come.
 Many of our operations are conducted on public lands under special permit from the U.S. Bureau of Land Management or the National Park Service.

 “An artist’s brush couldn’t have painted a more spectacular landscape.
-Come ride the Rockies with Sombrero and Hi-Country, Inc. to see for yourself.” –Rex Walker
+Come ride the Rockies with Sombrero to see for yourself.” –Rex Walker